 “Dulu dalam navy apasal tak komen benda ni sama CN.
 Dah keluar navy baru nak war warkan benda ni.
 Trying to what bro?
 Nak bagitau orang yang you’re better than we’re in the navy?
 C’mmon bro, kalau nak bantu navy go ahead propose which one is better and most importantly you’re willing to pass through all the red tapes.
 Janganlah nak mengecil ngecilkan orang tak baik.
 At least we’re better than you.
 Nothing, and tong kosong.
 What do you get?”

-Initially, I wasn’t sure whether to respond to the above comment, or simply ignore.
+Initially, I wasn’t sure whether to respond to the above comment, or simply flush it down the toilet.
 Neither was I sure what medium to write – Banjar, English or Malay.

 Since the highly learned Mr ‘brother seawolf’ could not grasp the gist of the article “Serigala Laut & Taming Sari” which was written in Malay, I am left with only two options to choose from – to respond in the language that I was brought up with (Banjar), or to reply in the medium of instructions of the RMN of my era, i.e. English.

 Considering his claim “At least we’re better than you”, writing in a primitive language such as Banjar is tantamount to insulting his intelligence.
-Hence this article is written in English, hoping against hope that this time around he could see the wood for the trees.
+Hence this article is written in English, hoping against hope that the supposedly intelligent ‘brother seawolf’ will not, in one way or the other, suffer from inferiority complex.

 If my writing is too hard for you to discern, don’t bang your head against the wall, and don’t blame yourself either.
 Please take it in your stride and pretend that it is not your fault but simply due to my inability to stoop to your level.
 You have to forgive me because I am not as educated as you.